phoenixway/art/Rain or For Our Angels.md

-The rain
-Will wash away our pain
-And we
-Will never be the same

 When the time stops running out
 And my hands are cold as ice
-My light'll shine
+My light'll shine from your hearts!
-From your hearts!
 Despite evil, fears and lies

 The rain
 Will wash away our pain
 And we
 Will never be the same
-We'll fight until we breathe
+We'll fight 'til we breathe
 We'll fight until we live

 And when our time will comes
 Dont be afraid of anything
-We're warriors of Light
-Forever fighting death!
+Warriors of Light forever fighting death!
 We'll live in all great, kind and free

 The rain
 Will wash away our pain
 And we
 Will never be the same
-We'll fight until we breathe
+We'll fight 'til we breathe
 We'll fight until we live

-And when your life is running out
+When your life is running out
 When you have no streght to carry on
+Remember
-Remember you hold the light of all us
+You hold the light of all us
 You fight this battle with all us
 And burn down darksness for us all!!